yurynix/yoshi/CONTRIBUTING.md

 Command:

-`npx jest --runInBand` - Run all integration tests (not recommended locally).
+`npx jest` - Run all integration tests (not recommended locally).
 Please see below how to run those localy.

 ### Unit tests